 7. Applying for a British passport whilst overseas

-If you are a British national living overseas, there is a dedicated passport application proccess that you must follow (you cannot apply to any of the passport offices in the UK).
-To find how and where to apply for your new passport click here (opens new window).
+If you are a British national living overseas, there is a dedicated passport application procedure that you must follow.
+To find out how to apply for your new passport click here (opens new window).